-- 158 The MCSW renewed the endorsement of the recommendation for Iceland and Norway of the SC for - 159 harbour and grey seals. - The MCSW agreed that both requests (R-2.4.2 and R-2.5.2) for harbour and grey seals remain ongoing. - 161 The MCSW formulated and forwarded R-2.5.3 to the Council to be considered as a new request for - 162 the SC.
+The MCSW renewed the endorsement of the recommendation of the SC for Iceland and Norway for harbour and grey seals.

+The MCSW agreed that both requests (R-2.4.2 and R-2.5.2) for harbour and grey seals remain ongoing.
+The MCSW formulated and forwarded R-2.5.3 to the Council to be considered as a new request for the SC.

-163 3.4.
+3.4.
 HARP AND HOODED SEALS